Keita Machida: Personal life

+On 25 December 2022, Machida married South Korean actress, Hyunri.

+Career

 Machida joined Gekidan EXILE on 25 January 2011, after successfully passing the Dai 3kai Gekidan EXILE Audition.
 Although in July 2011, he was announced as a candidate member of Generations from Exile Tribe and left Gekidan EXILE.
 In September of the same year, he injured the calf of his right leg and focused on recovering.

 On 14 February 2012, it was reported that he had dropped out from being a Generations candidate and rejoined Gekidan EXILE to focus on acting.

 On 20 November 2019, Machida released his first photo book titled BASIC.

 On 31 March 2021, he participated in the Tokyo 2020 Olympic Torch Relay as a torchbearer for his prefecture Gunma.
 In the same year he was selected as ambassador for the special exhibition celebrating the 260th anniversary of the birth of the famous Japanese artist Hokusai.

-On 25 December 2022, Machida announced that he married South Korean actress Hyunri.